jun159/CS3219-Assignment1/README.md

 ```

 ### Interface
-1) Select an architecture to run: 1) Shared Data or 2) Pipe and Filter.
+1) Select an architecture to run: 1) Shared Data or 2) Pipe and Filter.<br />
 2) Enter a valid input file name for words to ignore.
-The file must exist in the src folder.
+The file must exist in the src folder.<br />
 3) Enter a valid input file name for titles.
-The file must exist in the src folder.
+The file must exist in the src folder.<br />
 4) Enter a valid output file name.
-If no directory is specified, the output file will be stored in the src folder.
+If no directory is specified, the output file will be stored in the src folder.<br />
-5) The total execution time for the architecture will be displayed.
+5) The total execution time for the architecture will be displayed.<br />
-6) Select either 'y' for yes to continue using the system or 'n' for no to terminate the system.
+6) Select either 'y' for yes to continue using the system or 'n' for no to terminate the system.<br />

 ```
 Welcome to KWIC system.